<<<

 the paper theme.
 Solarized Light, warm cream background, violet keywords, cyan strings.
 Designed for readability in bright environments.

 Ctrl+P (or --print on the command line) renders the current buffer to a real PDF 1.4 file with TTF/OTF font embedding, a separate ink-on-paper print theme, headers, and automatic page breaks.
-No external dependencies, no temporary PostScript.
+No external dependencies, no temporary PostScript — the PDF writer is hand-rolled in Zig.

 printed pdf export of editor.zig in berkeley mono